 Country Joe performed admirably, what with the unresponsive audience and the plasticity of the Depot on all sides … It was more like playing in a freakily painted bus station for the cost of a bus ride from Mpls. to St. Cloud.
 The performance was lively, expertly delivered, and his material was fresh and poignant.

-November 22, 1970: Sweetwater.
-The group’s signature tune, “Motherless Child,” was sung by Nansi Nevins, but she was not at this performance.
+Sweetwater’s signature tune, “Motherless Child,” was sung on record by Nansi Nevins, but she was not at this performance.
 On December 8, 1969, she was severely injured in a car accident, causing brain damage and permanent damage to one of her vocal cords.

 November 29, 1970: Exuma, with Willie Murphy and the Bumblebees